본문 바로가기

 Over 100 Unaccompanied Deaths Under 40 Each Year

-"How lonely you must have been.
+"How lonely you must have felt all by yourself.
 I hope you find peace and rest in a better place."

 "She Must Have Lived So Diligently"...
 Traces of a Young Life Left Behind in Belongings [2025 Unclaimed Deaths Report ③] Antidepressants that the deceased took during their lifetime are accumulated.
 Photo by Seungwook Park

-At 7:30 a.m. on November 29, in a villa in Yeongju, North Gyeongsang Province, Yoon Jeongseop, CEO of the estate organization company Charisma (age 50), opened a tightly closed door and, as if accustomed, opened the window first.
-He then set up a simple altar by unfolding a desk and poured soju into a paper cup to honor the spirit of the deceased.
-The deceased was a woman in her twenties with no known family, discovered by the landlord a week after her death.
-The police and local authorities verified her identity and searched extensively, but no family members were found.
+At around 7:30 a.m. on November 29, in an apartment in Yeongju, North Gyeongsang Province, Yoon Jeongseop, CEO of the estate organization company "Charisma" (age 50), opened the firmly closed door and, as if by habit, opened the window first.
+He then unfolded a desk to create a simple altar and poured soju into a paper cup to console the spirit of the deceased.
+The deceased was a woman in her twenties with no surviving family, discovered by the landlord a week after her death.
+Although the police and local authorities identified her and made every effort to locate her relatives, there were no family members left behind.

-That day, CEO Yoon organized the belongings by sorting clothes, scrap metal, and other items into sacks.
-Items and documents containing the deceased's personal information were set aside.
-In the refrigerator, there were containers from delivery food such as tteokbokki and fried chicken, which the deceased seemed to have enjoyed during her lifetime.
-The kitchen drawer contained canned ham and instant rice, among other ready-to-eat meals.
-There was almost no evidence of home-cooked meals.
-A bottle of cooking oil found in a corner had expired more than a year ago.
+That day, CEO Yoon sorted the deceased's belongings, such as clothes and scrap metal, and packed them into sacks.
+Items and documents containing personal information were set aside separately.
+In the refrigerator, there were only delivery food containers, such as tteokbokki and fried chicken, which the deceased seemed to have enjoyed during her lifetime.
+In the kitchen drawer, there were canned ham and instant rice, among other convenience foods.
+There was little evidence of home-cooked meals.
+The cooking oil found in a corner had expired over a year ago.

 "She Must Have Lived So Diligently"...
-Traces of a Young Life Left Behind in Belongings [2025 Unclaimed Deaths Report ③] Yoon Jeongseop, CEO of the estate organization company "Charisma," aged 50, is creating a simple altar to honor the spirit of the deceased.
+Traces of a Young Life Left Behind in Belongings [2025 Unclaimed Deaths Report ③] Yoon Jeongseop, CEO of the estate organization company "Charisma" (age 50), is creating a simple altar to honor the spirit of the deceased.
 Photo by Seungwook Park

-The deceased appeared to have been a young woman who lived her life diligently.
-In the album found during the organization, there were various certificates, including a teaching certificate, a caregiver certificate, and a nursing assistant certificate.
-After graduating from college on her own, she worked as a kindergarten teacher until earlier this year.
-On the back pages of the album were letters from children she taught, with messages such as, "Thank you, teacher, for always being so kind and having a beautiful smile."
+The deceased appeared to have been a young woman who lived more diligently than anyone else.
+The album found while organizing her belongings was filled with various certificates, including a teaching certificate, a caregiver certificate, and a nursing assistant certificate.
+After graduating from college on her own, she worked as a daycare teacher until earlier this year.
+On the back pages of the album were letters from children she taught at the daycare.
+One letter read, "To the teacher with fair skin and a beautiful smile, thank you always," which lingered in the mind.

-Although she was a beloved teacher to the children, she was completely alone at home.
-On the kitchen shelf, there were envelopes of antidepressants that had to be taken morning and evening.
-CEO Yoon remarked, "Whenever I clean up the rooms of young people who have passed away alone, I always find antidepressants," and added, "The deceased must have endured her pain in solitude, with no family to confide in."
+Although she was a beloved teacher to the children, at home, she was thoroughly alone.
+On the kitchen shelf, there were envelopes of antidepressants that she had to take morning and evening.
+CEO Yoon said, "Whenever I clean the rooms of young people who have passed away alone, I always find antidepressants," adding, "The deceased must have endured her pain alone, with no family to confide in," expressing his sorrow.

 "She Must Have Lived So Diligently"...
 Traces of a Young Life Left Behind in Belongings [2025 Unclaimed Deaths Report ③] Photo by Seungwook Park is organizing the belongings of the deceased at their home.

 There was also evidence that she had recently been receiving unemployment benefits and searching for a job.
-On a note on her desk, she had written resolutions for a fresh start, such as "sense of challenge, responsibility, look for school-linked education."
+On a note on her desk, she had written resolutions for a comeback, such as "sense of challenge," "responsibility," and "looking for school-linked education."

-On the veranda, laundry that had been hung out to dry some time ago remained untouched, mostly pajamas.
-While organizing her clothes, dozens of pajamas were found.
-Near the end of the process, a small note was discovered with the words "Mother's name: ○○○, Mother's address: ○○○" written in tiny letters.
-Although her family status was listed as "none" in the resident registration, she had apparently found out and carefully recorded her birth mother's information during her lifetime.
-It was unclear whether she had ever met her mother.
+On the veranda, laundry that had been hung out recently remained untouched, most of it pajamas.
+While sorting her clothes, dozens of pajamas were found.
+Near the end of the cleanup, a small note was discovered with "Mother's name: ○○○, Mother's address: ○○○" written in tiny letters.
+Although her family was officially listed as "none" in her resident registration, it was information about her biological mother that she must have found somewhere and cherished during her lifetime.
+It was unknown whether she ever met her mother before she died.

 "She Must Have Lived So Diligently"...
 Traces of a Young Life Left Behind in Belongings [2025 Unclaimed Deaths Report ③] Notes that the deceased seemed to have written during their lifetime for a comeback.
 Photo by Seungwook Park

-If you are struggling with depression or difficult thoughts, or if you know someone who is, you can receive 24-hour professional counseling through the suicide prevention hotline at ☎109 or the suicide prevention SNS counseling service 'Madeleine'.
+※ If you are struggling with depression or other difficult issues, or if you know a family member or acquaintance who is experiencing such difficulties, you can receive 24-hour counseling from a professional by calling the suicide prevention hotline at ☎109 or through the suicide prevention SNS counseling service "Madeleine."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.